A 12-year-old student who was traveling by New York City Transit ...Learn More

 Trenching and excavation operations are common features in a wide variety of construction projects in New York City.
 Unfortunately, open pits and trenches can prove deadly or cause serious injury if the proper precautions are not taken.
 State and federal laws and regulations require trenching and excavation operations to be undertaken in a safe manner.
-When violations of these rules cause serious personal injury or wrongful death, New York City construction accident attorney Leandros A. Vrionedes, P.C. holds property owners and contractors liable for their negligence and fights to get injured construction workers the compensation they deserve.
+When violations of these rules cause serious personal injury or wrongful death, New York City excavation accident lawyer Leandros A. Vrionedes, P.C. holds property owners and contractors liable for their negligence and fights to get injured construction workers the compensation they deserve.

 Work involving trenches and excavations are regulated by the federal Occupational and Safety Health Administration (OSHA) as well as the New York Industrial Code.
 An excavation is basically any man-made cut or depression in an earth surface, formed by the removal of earth.